Mvgikk/aidlabsdk-unity-examples/README.md

 # aidlabsdk-unity-examples -> example_respiration

 `example_respiration` branch contains an example demonstrating the integration and usage of AidLabSDK in Unity applications specifically focused on respiration functionality.
+It contains simple square object moved along Y-axis on screen based on respiration data.

 ## Installation